DFKI-SignLanguage/MMS-Player/README.md

   * Shailesh's thesis [Web pages presentation](https://shailesh-mishra.com/thesis/index.html)
   * Shailesh's thesis [video presentation](https://www.youtube.com/watch?v=20dmUm5x5O0)
 * **Fabrizio Nunnari** sketched the original concept of the MMS.
 He is debugging, mantaining, and testing the software and coordinating further research and developments.

+## Links

+For other activities on Sign Language, check the Web Page of the [SCAAI group](https://scaai.dfki.de) at DFKI.

 ## Funding